TLDR

 ChatGPT: Users are in "solve" mode.
 They're trying to get a decision, plan, analysis, or asset over the line.

 Meta manufactures or amplifies desire.
 ChatGPT captures declared problems and tasks in the user's own words.
-Supporting that with sponsored suggestions will require a different creative and measurement mindset than your current feed ads.

 Amazon Retail Media vs ChatGPT